 Giant Sparrow’s BAFTA award winning debut title The Unfinished Swan (2012) was critically praised for its originality and innovation, casting you as a young boy chasing an escaped Swan through an unfinished painted world.
-That same unique art and original premise is what makes Edith Finch so memorable, but there are certain aspects of the game that might be disappointing for some gamers.
+That same unique art and original premise is what makes Edith Finch so memorable, but the lack of challenge and interactivity might be disappointing for some players.

 The Finch home is beautifully designed, with thoughtful details that define each family member and give you a true insight into their life and death.
-But despite this, there is a lack of interface with what is on display.
-It doesn’t detract from enjoyment at all however, and the game’s environments are so well developed that just exploration alone is engaging.
+I couldn’t help but think however that the environments would be more engaging if it were possible to interact more with that scenery and perhaps uncover additional content.
+Despite this, the game’s environments are so well developed that just exploration alone is entertaining.

 Throughout What Remains of Edith Finch’s two hours of gameplay, I was constantly impressed with its striking artwork and the intricacy of its world building.
 The game’s greatest strength is storytelling, which is almost entirely achieved through obsessively detailed environments and clever, illustrated allegories that bring the family’s history to life in bizarre and beautiful ways.

 It’s an achievement in any medium, across all genres, to make your audience grieve your characters in just two hours.
 Giant Sparrow manages to pull it off with exceptional style.

 - Fabulous art-style creates an engaging environment